Research that shapes the future

 We conduct, support and share research in following areas:

-- Rural education
+- Rural Education & Communities

 CYFS faculty, postdoctoral scholars, graduate students and undergraduate students conduct research through grant-funded projects.
 Our projects span locally, nationally and internationally.
 They cover topics including school readiness, family-school partnerships, teacher coaching, and evaluation methodology.